 For families with slightly older kids, why not test out your skills with a holiday-themed escape room?
 There are plenty of awesome escape rooms in Cleveland, but these have special Christmas-themed rooms:

-- Trapped!
-Escape Room: Operation: Candy Cane is a room where you’re helping Santa on the night before Christmas find the forgotten child who is meant to receive his present – all before the sleigh departs!
-Prices are $28 per person.
-This room is for 2-8 people.
+• Trapped!
+Escape Rooms (Strongsville): Operation: Candy Cane is a room where you’re helping Santa on the night before Christmas find the forgotten child who is meant to receive his present – all before the sleigh departs!
+This room is for 2-10 people, prices are $28 per person, and kids as young as 6 can participate.
 Book here.

 Good for: Kids of all ages